pattyhama/chef-samples/cookbooks/package/README.md

 git Cookbook
 ============
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook installs required packages.

+### Following are default description.
 Requirements
 ------------
 TODO: List your cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.